robjordan/robjordan.github.io/_posts/2020-09-30-behringer.md

 Damn right I'm interested.
 I'm having the weirdest experience with Amazon.
 Let me tell you about it.

 Two years ago I got interested in buying one or more PA speakers.
-I'm involved with [Cycle Winchester](https://cyclewinchester.org.uk); we campaign to make Winchester beter by bike, and, as part of that, we organise mass cycle rides around the city a couple of times a year.
+I'm involved with [Cycle Winchester](https://cyclewinchester.org.uk); we campaign to make Winchester beter by bike, and, as part of that, we organise mass cycle rides around the city a couple of times a year ([but not this year, obviously](https://cyclewinchester.org.uk/category/rides/ntmr/)).
 We've found that having music on the ride really helps build a joyous mood.
 Fun, but challenging the dominance of motor vehicles on the road.

 Never passing up an opportunity to make a project into a *technology* project, I designed and built some battery-powered amplifiers, packed inside little lunchboxes.
 I'll tell you more about those another time!